Fentible/StudyBuddy/README.md

     - Type (M, E or A), Title (e.g. SoftwareEngineering),  Additional info {Due date, course code, etc}
     - deadlines (exams and assigments) come after the module line so that associated them is done easily in the constructor
   - exams and assignments now extend deadline, generic/user made deadlines may be required later on
-+ Task 4 :: implementation of sketch designs (layouts, window, parent windows)
++ Task 4 :: implementation of sketch designs (layouts, window, parent windows) - **Now allowed to use scene builder**
 + Task 5 :: create dashboard
-  - basic layout so far
+  - displays each month and elements that end on that day
   - functionality to choose between viewing tasks, activites, milestones or deadlines
 + Task 6 :: create profile class
   - basics implemented, will find more methods needed as other tasks progress